 #2 Quartz Ridge Trail Loop at Phoenix Mountain Park

 Phoenix Mountain #8A Trailhead MAP.
 Less frequented – and much less difficult – than Piestewa Peak is the nearby looping Trail 8A-8-304-8B combo (MAP).
 The 4.5-mile trail is rated moderate for its sloping inclines and loose rocks.
 Challenging, but not crushing, it is our favorite of all the Phoenix Mountain Preserve trails and one of the prettiest hikes in Phoenix.

-Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), the trail offers breathtaking desert scenery.
+Popular with locals, joggers and dog walkers (which is allowed, as long as the dogs are on a leash!), these Phoenix Mountain trails offer breathtaking desert scenery.
 From the 32nd Street Parking Lot, Trail #8A ascends to a saddle and continues north to hook up with Trail #8.
-Looping around to the west, the trail connects with 304 for a short jaunt before meeting Trail #8B, which takes hikers back up to the saddle – and then back down to the parking lot via #8A.
+Looping around to the west through giant saguaro cactus, the trail connects with 304 for a short jaunt before meeting Trail #8B, which takes hikers back up to the saddle – and then back down to the parking lot via #8A.
 At a good pace, the hike takes about 2 hours to complete.

 Alternate Trail Routes at Phoenix Mountains Preserve

 Another option for shorter hikes is Trail #202.
 Park at the 32nd Street Parking Lot and start on Trail #8A, but detour onto looping Trail #202 shortly after beginning the hike.
 There is an upper and lower #202, which loops around the mountains just north of the neighborhood below.
-These trails seldom have other hikers – and we often are able to enjoy our hike in solitude.
+These trails seldom have other hikers – which makes it one of the top hikes in Phoenix for a little solitude.
 Check out this map for a better idea of how the trails intersect.